mitchdavenport88/family-feasts/TESTING.md

     * Serving is an integer between 1 and 100.
     * Timings are an integer between 0 and 999.
     * Ingredients and method are required.
-        * Error messages will appear under the input fields if requirements aren't met.
+        * Error messages appear under the input fields if requirements aren't met.
 4. On successful completion of the form I get redirected to the newly created recipe page, which will show the recipe I’ve just added.
-5. This page is only accessable to registered users when they’re logged in.
-If I attempt to access this page via the URL whilst logged out then I should get redirected back to the login page and a flash message reading “you need to be logged in to perform this task!” appears.

 **Edit recipe:**
-1. The form is the same as that found on the add recipe page but this time all text fields will be pre-populated with the data of the recipe you’re editing.
+1. Checked the form is the same as that found on the add recipe page and pre-populated with the data of the recipe I'm editing.
 2. Tested the buttons:
-    * Pressed cancel - takes me to the recipes page.
+    * Pressed "cancel" - takes me to the recipes page.
-    * Pressed update recipe – the recipes page will load with a flash message of “your recipe has been updated!”
+    * Pressed "update recipe" – the recipe page will load with a flash message of “your recipe has been updated!”
     * Pressed delete recipe – deletion modal pops up.
 3. Tested that the form validates the data inputted correctly, the criteria is the same as the add recipe form.
 All fields are required and the form will only send if all conditions are met.
-4. On successful completion of the form I get redirected to the recipes page, which will show the updated recipe information.
+4. On successful completion of the form I get redirected to the recipes page, which will show the updated recipe information and a flash message states that "recipe has been updated".
-5. This page is only accessable to the registered user whose recipe it is or a user that has admin rights.
-If I attempt to access this page via the URL otherwise then I should get redirected back to either the login page or user profile blocking any unauthorized editing.

 **Manage categories:**
 1. Checked that there is only one input field; category name.
 It should have the relevant label and input instructions.